1 9 7 4 (UK)

 Midge (Judi Bowker, pictured) is Carne’s daughter, a neurotic, over-protected girl who takes after her aristocratic mother who is now in a mental home.
 Unlikeable and unhappy, Midge later comes into contact with Lydia Holly (Lesley Dunlop) – a slum child to whom school is the passport to fulfilment – at Kiplington school.
 The poorer but brighter Miss Holly and her neighbour do not take to each other . . .

 Formidable Mrs Emma Beddows (Hermione Baddeley in a superb performance) is the first female alderman in the county (based in part on Winifred’s mother, Alice Holtby).
 She loves being a councillor and has made herself indispensable to her community in compensation for an embittered marriage.

-Rich bachelor Alderman Anthony Snaith (John Cater) is Squire Carne’s fiercest opponent whose manipulations just manage to stay within the law, but who has a genuine desire to improve his community.
+Rich bachelor Alderman Anthony Snaith (John Cater) is Squire Carne’s fiercest opponent whose manipulations just manage to stay within the law, but who genuinely desires to improve his community.
 He is a lonely man whose only emotional outlet is his love for his cats.